DBCobra/CobraBench/README.md

 Run Cobra bench with RocksDB (single machine)
 ---

-One can run Cobra bench with RocksDB on a single machine -- both RocksDB and its clients will run on the same machine.
+You can run Cobra bench with RocksDB on a single machine -- both RocksDB and its clients will run on the same machine.
 (One can also run RocksDB and its clients on different machines, see [Step 3](#autorun) in the next section for more information.)